Vimeth22/Module3/README.md

 - Draws the boundary

 ### Part 4 – ArUco Marker Segmentation
+- There are 10 images.
+You can click any of thise and see the output.
 - Detects ArUco marker
 - Computes convex hull
 - Displays original + segmented output